isomerpages/imda-disg/index.md

           description: partners IMDA to push sustainable digital consumption
           linktext: Learn more
           url: https://www.marketing-interactive.com/ant-group-sets-up-in-sg-partners-imda-to-push-sustainable-digital-consumption
+      subtitle: Our Partners
+      description: |
+        Read about our success stories <a href="/success-stories/">here</a>.
   - infobar:
       title: Connect with us on Linkedin!
       id: infobar